 Note: we are reader supported, through small commissions on affiliate link purchases at no additional cost to you.
 Thank you for your support!

-The Prince originated with the Minnesota brothers Don and Dick Olson, back in the 1930’s no less and then called the Forked Tail Nymph.
-It was popularized thereafter by western angler Doug Prince (who it was obviously named after).
-The pattern has become one of the most effective patterns ever created.
+The Prince originated with the Minnesota brothers Don and Dick Olson, back in the 1930’s no less.
+Back then it was called the Forked Tail Nymph.
+It was popularized thereafter by western angler Doug Prince, whose name stuck with the fly.
+The Price has become one of the most effective and widely used patterns ever created.

-A close cousin variation on the Prince is the Psycho Prince, also known as the Electric Prince.
+A close cousin to the Prince is the Psycho Prince, also known as the Electric Prince.
 Just add purple, and “wha-la” you have the Psycho Prince.
 No one knows why purple works, but just like the Purple Haze and the Purple Adams, it just does.
+Like “psycho killer” effective.

 Fish the Prince exactly as you would a natural nymph imitation, using the following techniques: